MartinEesmaa/VVCEasy/README.md

 # Hard option (deprecated)

-If you're looking hard option of document information, you can check out there: [docs-old/advanced.md](docs-old/advanced.md)
+If you're looking for a hard option of document information, you can check out there: [docs-old/advanced.md](docs-old/advanced.md)

 # FAQ (Frequently Asked Questions)